DAILY RECOMMENDATION GREENS/VEGETABLES

 - Protein bars, shakes and supplements, which are often full of sugar and/or insulin spiking sweeteners.
 Even when they are not, excessive protein consumption will take you out of ketosis via the process of gluconeogenesis

-- Avoid picking unnecessary fights and don’t flirt with food.
-It can’t say “no” to you.
-If you do put yourself in tempting situations, you’ll become stressed, which will raise your levels of the ‘fight or flight’ hormone cortisol.
-When this happens, keto doesn’t work properly, because the message the body gets is “you are in danger, Retain your fat in case you need it”.
+- Stressful situations.
+Try to avoid unnecessarily picking fights or putting yourself in the way of food temptation.
+Remember; the food can’t say “no” to YOU.
+If you do put yourself in tempting situations, just like when you’re in fight, you’ll become stressed, which will raise your levels of the ‘fight or flight’ hormone, cortisol.
+When this happens, Ketosis does not work properly, because the message the body gets is “you are in danger!
+Retain your fat in case you need it”.

-- Don’t eat while you are watching TV because it makes it hard to monitor what you are doing.
+- Watching TV while eating.
+Try to avoid watching TV while eating because it makes it hard to monitor what you are doing.

-Never eat just because of habit or a sense of duty.
+Never eat just out of habit or a sense of duty.
 We have cheated the hormones that make us feel hungry or full (ghrelin and leptin respectively) by overriding their messages and confusing them with sugar.
-We need to learn to listen to them again.
+We need to learn to listen to them again, and to manage this we need to start eating, and living, more mindfully.